About the Artists

 Jacob Hallman

 Founding GLQ member Jacob Hallman is a performing artist, composer, and author of Ready Set Go: Life Hacks for Young Musicians.
 He has written multiple choral works, most notably a Christmas Cantata for choir SATB+piano as well as dozens of jazz combo charts.
 Hallman has commissioned new works by Cheryl Bocanegra, Michael E. Anderson, Joshua D. Peterson, and Christian Lauba.
 In 2008, Hallman produced a jazz quartet album titled 'In the Hall' featuring pop hits like 'Super Mario Bros.,' 'Virtual Insanity,' and original compositions, most notably 'Things that Really Matter.'
-In 2015, Hallman released an EP with Bordeaux-based Trio Aqmo (Vincent Vilnet, Mathieu Ben Hassen) featuring beatbox, saxophone, and piano.
+In August 2026, Hallman released 'Dual,' a classical music album available on all streaming platforms.
 He has performed in Argentina, France, Mexico, Poland, Spain, Thailand, and the United States.
 Teachers include Michael Compton, Richard Rath, Leo Saguiguit, Arthur White, Francisco Martinez, Jean-Marie Londeix, Richard Ducros, Marc Chisson, Frederic Borey, Dan Thomas, and Matt Otto.
 Today, he regularly performs classical works at Our Savior Lutheran Church in Arcadia, CA.

 Rachel Wolz